 See also the Migration Issues and Limitations sections for important information about the latest license manager included with this compiler.
 If using MPLAB IDE, be sure to install the latest MPLAB X IDE version 5.0 or later before installing this tool.
 Quit the IDE before installing the compiler.
-Run the .exe (Windows), .run (Linux) or .app (macOS) compiler installer application, e.g. XC8-1.00.11403-windows.exe and follow the directions on the screen.
+Run the .run (Linux) or .app (macOS) compiler installer application, e.g. XC8-1.00.11403-windows.exe and follow the directions on the screen.
 The default installation directory is recommended.
 If you are using Linux, you must install the compiler using a terminal and from a root account.
 Install using a macOS account with administrator privileges.
+Activation is now carried out separately to installation.
+See the document License Manager for MPLAB® XC C Compilers (DS52059) for more information.
 If you choose to run the compiler under the evaluation license, you will now get a warning during compilation when you are within 14 days of the end of your evaluation period.
 The same warning is issued if you are within 14 days of the end of your HPA subscription.
 The XC Network License Server is a separate installer and is not included in the single-user compiler installer.
 The XC License Manager now supports roaming of floating network licenses.
 Aimed at mobile users, this feature allows a floating license to go off network for a short period of time.
 Using this feature, you can disconnect from the network and still use your MPLAB XC compiler.
 See the doc folder of the XCLM install for more on this feature.
 MPLAB X IDE includes a Licenses window (Tools > Licenses) to visually manage roaming.

-1.9.1.
 Resolving Installation Issues